 2. Before starting a new story, invite your students to listen to the character and the setting.
 Read several pages.
 Stop and ask

 3. When the children can answer without prompting, you can introduce the concept of the plot.
 Read the book and stop every few pages.
 Ask what happens

 4. A helpful visual is to use the fingers on one hand to remember the parts of the story.
 Use this once your students are familiar with all the terms

 - The thumb is character.

-- The plot are the remaining fingers.
+- The plot is the remaining fingers.
 The beginning, middle, and end.

-After each story invite everyone to hold up their story hand and go through the story elements together.
+After each story invites everyone to hold up their story hand and go through the story elements together.
 It won’t be long before they can do this independently.

 The Imagination Tree has lots of ideas for story baskets.

-The best stories for retell centers are folk tales.
+The best stories for retelling centers are folk tales.
 They are simple to retell.
 They have a definite beginning, middle, and end.
 Many of them also use repetitive phrases.